Essay sample on Protection for Persons Reporting Child Abuse Act, 1998

 Child abuse is mainly categorized into four different types by the Children First: National Guidance for the Protection and Welfare of Children.
 A child may experience more than one form of abuse, namely:-

 - Sexual abuse

 - Neglect occurs when a child does not get adequate care and any supervision to the extent that the child is harmed physically.
 Chronic neglect is harmful to the development and the well-being of children.
 Long-term decay could cause any negative consequences.
 Ommission of care makes a child’s health, product, or welfare impaired.
 It could deprive them of food, clothing, warmth, hygiene, medical care, intellectual stimulation or supervision, and safety.

 - Physical Abuse is when someone deliberately hurts a child physically or risks or injuries him.
 It could be a single or pattern of incidents.
 For example, use excessive force, shake a child, slap, hit him with an object, or allow the risk of injury to a child.
-The Children First Act 2015 has abolished the common law defence of reasonable chastisement in the court proceedings.
-This defence could previously be used by a parent or other person in authority who physically disciplined a child.
+The Children First Act 2015 has abolished the common law defense of reasonable chastisement in the court proceedings.
+This defense could previously be used by a parent or other person in authority who physically disciplined a child.

-- Sexual abuse comprises any sexual harassment, gratification, assault, inappropriate touching of a child in their private parts, making sexual remarks on the child.
+- Sexual abuse comprises any sexual harassment, gratification, assault, inappropriate touching of a child in their private parts, or making sexual remarks on the child.

 - Section 3 of the protection for persons reporting child abuse act 1998 states that when a person finds or believes that a child has been or could be abused.
 Such a child is at the risk of being assaulted, ill-treated, neglected, or sexually abused.

 A child’s health, development, or welfare has been or is being impaired or neglected.

 Then he shall be protected from any civil liability of persons who’ve reported the child abuse.